MattGreyDesign/himatt.com/_projects/unified.md

   universally appropriate icons suitable for projects I work on, both commercially and personally.

-  This icon set is an ongoing project with icons being added constantly, to date there are around 500 icons, not all of which are available for purchase yet.
+  This icon set is an ongoing project with new icons being introduced constantly, to date there are around 500 icons, not all of which are available for purchase yet.

 content_layout:
   - section_layout: 3col